-Tony Buettner is a National Speaker and is the Senior Vice President of Business Development at Blue Zones.
-Featured at such events as The Aspen Institute and Estes Park Institute, Tony performs at around 80 events per year.
+Tony Buettner is a National Speaker and the Senior Vice President of Business Development at Blue Zones.
+Featured at such events as The Aspen Institute and Estes Park Institute, Tony speaks to large audiences at around 80 events per year.
 One of Tony’s primary tasks is that of Project Manager for Blue Zones Projects; His work encompassing strategic planning, operations, and the facilitation of successful implementation of all Blue Zones Community projects.
 Tony brings direct knowledge and insight of the Blue Zones expeditions, research, and insights into those populations to help them live longer, better.
 His experience gained during his participation on expeditions with Dan Buettner, his brother, and his over 30 years of world travel, bring pertinent experience in the understanding of health and wellness as it relates to populations and cultures.

 Tony’s day-to-day responsibilities at Blue Zones offer deep insight into the research that forms the foundation for the product development and implementation of the methodology behind the Blue Zones Projects.
 This interaction brings deep-seated understanding to how Blue Zones interfaces in the six sectors of communities that include policy, worksites, restaurants, grocery stores, schools, and with individual engagement.
 His background in quality management systems complement the rigor and thoughtfulness in developing a scalable product model as well as one that can be sustained in the Blue Zone Project communities.